 Handling Erratic Readings

-Wild or inconsistent data can stall your diagnosis.
+Unusual or sporadic information can delay your diagnosis.
 Check for:

 - Loose or corroded wiring

-Shield wires, ground the car properly, and clear any old codes before re-scanning.
+Yield the shield wires, properly bond the car, and erase any old codes before re-scanning.

 Good connections are everything.
 Follow these steps:

-- Inspect SRS module pins and terminals gently—these are low-voltage circuits.
+- Carefully inspect SRS module connecting pins and terminals – these are low voltage circuits.

-- Repair damaged wires with a quality SRS repair kit.
+- Fix broken wires with professional SRS wire repair kit.

 DTC Code | What It Means |